Distinguishability times and asymmetry monotone-based quantum speed limits in the Bloch ball: Single qubit unitary distinguishability dynamics

 Because the observable $L$ has units of $[t]^{-1}$, $\mathcal{F}(\rho,H)$ has units of $[t]^{-2}$.
-The geometric relationships among the symmetric logarithmic derivative, the Hamiltonian, and the state $\rho$ can be seen in Figure \ref{fig:mixed}a).
-More general expressions for the symmetric logarithmic derivative and quantum Fisher information for a qubit have been obtained previously \cite{zhang}, but for the case of unitary evolution the vectorial expression is exceptionally useful.
-In the context of time-dependent quantum magnetometry with a collection of qubits, Eq.(\ref{eqn:qfiform}) reproduces the relevant quantum Fisher information appearing in the quantum Cram\'{e}r-Rao bound \cite{wang}.
+The geometric relationships among the symmetric logarithmic derivative, the Hamiltonian, and the state $\rho$ are shown in Fig. \ref{fig:mixed}.
+Special cases of the symmetric logarithmic derivative and quantum Fisher information for a qubit evolving unitarily in the Bloch ball have been obtained previously \cite{jiang,brun,wangfisher}, but the general vectorial expression Eq.(\ref{eqn:symmlogderivvec}) provides a simple and useful formula.
+In the context of time-dependent quantum magnetometry with an ensemble of qubits, Eq.(\ref{eqn:qfiform}) reproduces the relevant quantum Fisher information appearing in the quantum Cram\'{e}r-Rao bound \cite{wang}.
 Clearly, when $\Vert \vec{r} \Vert = 1$, i.e., when $\rho$ is pure, the quantum Fisher information takes the well known value $\mathcal{F}(\rho, H) = 4\text{tr}((\Delta H)^{2})\rho)/\hbar^{2}$ \cite{caves}.
-We now state and prove the main theorem.
+We now state a proposition that expresses the condition for a given qubit state to $(1-\delta)$-distinguishable state under time-independent unitary dynamics.